Table of Contents Show

 Convenient locationConvenient location

-Unlike detached houses found in the suburbs, most townhouses are located in the city.
+Unlike detached houses in the suburbs, most townhouses are located in the city and Brooklyn.
 This means you get the benefits of your own private space and all the amenities and conveniences of living in the city.

 You own the landYou own the land